GabSchach/HDVis_fork/README.md

 Session session = driver.session();
 ```

-The query is then run using prepared statements to prevent cypher injectiont (same scenario as with SQL injections).
+The query is then run using prepared statements to prevent cypher injection (same scenario as with SQL injections).
 The return value is then stored as a `Result` object.

 ```java
 Result result = session.run("Match (p) where p.name = $nodeName  return (p)", params);